 Pluralism or theological breadth in modern currents

-Certain modern branches accept broad diversity of beliefs and religious references.
+Certain modern branches accept a broad diversity of beliefs and religious references.

-How the tradition understands it: In some contemporary contexts, especially Unitarian Universalist ones, common identity rests more on ethical principles, human dignity, the search for truth, and spiritual freedom than on exclusive Christian doctrine.
+How the tradition understands it: In some contemporary contexts, especially universalist unitarians, the common identity rests more on ethical principles, human dignity, the search for truth, and spiritual freedom than on exclusive Christian doctrine.

-Textual or traditional basis: The modern development of these currents depends more on institutional statements, liberal religious history, and communal practices than on a single mandatory sacred text.
+Textual basis or tradition: The modern development of these currents depends more on institutional declarations, liberal religious history, and community practices than on a single obligatory sacred text.

-Historical context: This shift became especially marked from the nineteenth and twentieth centuries onward in certain English-speaking settings.
+Historical context: This shift was especially marked from the nineteenth and twentieth centuries onward in certain English-speaking settings.

 Common objections: Critics argue that excessive breadth dissolves specific theological identity.

-Internal variations: This openness does not characterize all forms of Unitarianism equally; some currents remain strongly Christian, while others are explicitly post-confessional.
+Internal variations: This openness does not equally characterize all unitarianism; there are strongly Christian currents and others that are explicitly post-confessional.

 Supportive